Vinnovera/estrad/README.md

 To use the `alternative.json` file include the module as `{=part.example.alternative}`.

+To create `header` and `footer` modules, add the files `/modules/header/header.html` and `/modules/footer/footer.html`.

+### doT
 Estrad uses [doT][2] to for including mock data.
 Use the `it` namespace to access properties set in the `json` files.
-Only data from that modules `json` file will be used, and is not shared accross modules.
+The mock data is self-contained and will only affect that module.

 ## Reverse proxy
 Estrad has reverse proxy functionality.
 To set up a path add it to `routes.json`.
 This can be a local resourse or cross domain.

-The proxy will pass on any queries, but they can also be overridden in the `routes.json` file.
+Get queries can be overridden in `routes.json`.

 [0]: https://github.com/gulpjs/gulp
 [1]: https://github.com/jshint/jshint/